Fields of Application of sound absorption meter

-- measure the sound absorption coefficient and the sound reflection factor of road surfaces according to DIN ISO 13472-1 (sound absorption coefficient > 0,15)
+- the sound absorption coefficient of a road surface in situ according to DIN ISO 13472-1 as well as

-By applying a specific model to consider the effect of sound diffration at edges, these results can be directly compared to measurement results gained in the reverberation chamber according to DIN EN ISO 354.
+By applying a specific model to consider the effect of sound diffraction at edges, these results can be directly compared to measurement results gained in the reverberation chamber according to DIN EN ISO 354.